rpmuller/ePubs/WesternPhilosophy.md

 things are necessary helps the mind to acquire power over the emotions.
-"He who clearly and distinctly understands himself and his emotions, loves God, and so much the more as he more understands himself and his emotions.** This proposition introduces us to the "intellectual love of God/' in which wisdom consists.
+"He who clearly and distinctly understands himself and his emotions, loves God, and so much the more as he more understands himself and his emotions.** This proposition introduces us to the "intellectual love of God," in which wisdom consists.
 The intellectual love of God is a union of thought and
 emotion: it consists, I think one may say, in true thought combined with joy in the apprehension of truth.
 Ail joy in true thought is